atriap/COVID-19-Analysis-in-Indonesia/README.md

 ## Data Wrangling

-After extracting and observing cov_jabar, you found some irregularities in the data.
-Among them are data irregularities in the date column and inconsistent column writing formats.
-Now you will try to do some steps to tame the data
+After extracting and observing `cov_jabar`, there are some irregularities in the data such as date column and inconsistent column writing formats.
+The following steps are done to make the data easier to understand, using **dplyr** library.

 ```
 library(dplyr)
 ```

+1. Removing the `DIRAWAT_OR_ISOLASI` and `AKUMULASI_DIRAWAT_OR_ISOLASI` columns
+2. Delete all columns that contain cumulative values
+3. Rename the column `KASUS` to `kasus_baru`
+4. Change the writing format of the `MENINGGAL` and `SEMBUH` columns to lowercase
+5. Correct the data in the date column

+Use the pipe operator (%>%) to string the functions into a pipeline.
+Save the result with the name `new_cov_jabar`.

 ```
 new_cov_jabar <-